Curriculum and Graduate Profile

 The International School of the Americas provides an honors curriculum with four grade levels of instruction.
 Teachers create course materials to meet the unique needs and abilities of our students through both traditional and non-traditional teaching methods.
-We offer College Board Advanced Placement courses are offered in English Language and Composition, English Literature and Composition, U.S. History, Government, Economics, Human Geography, Psychology, Calculus, Biology II, Chemistry II, Physics II, and Spanish Language, with more A.P. courses available at our host campus, Legacy of Educational Excellence (LEE) High School.
-Through a partnership with the Alamo Community College District, we offer dual-credit courses in English IV and U.S. History.
+We offer College Board Advanced Placement courses offered in English Language and Composition, English Literature and Composition, U.S. History, Government and Politics, Macronomics, Human Geography, Psychology, Calculus BC, Biology, Physics I, and Spanish Language and Culture, with more A.P. courses available at our host campus, Legacy of Educational Excellence (LEE) High School.
+Through a partnership with the Alamo Community College District, we offer a dual-credit course in Calculus BC.
 Gifted and Talented programs are offered in mathematics and English.
-We offer a variety of elective courses in social studies, English, art and science (elective course decriptions).
+We offer a variety of elective courses in social studies, English, art, and science (elective course decriptions).
 Other elective courses and world languages (other than Spanish, Japanese, and Sign Language, which we offer at ISA), Speech, Theater, Computer, Physical Education, and Career and Technology courses are offered through Legacy of Educational Excellence (LEE) High School.

 ISA's curriculum is designed to promote students' development in a series of "Performance Outcomes" created by the Asia Society, one of our educational partners.
 We also strive to nurture inquisitive and productive "Habits of Mind."
 The ISA Graduate Profile describes these Performance Outcomes and Habits of Mind.

-NEISD High School Course Catalogue ISA Elective Course Descriptions
+NEISD High School Course Descriptions ISA Elective Course Descriptions

-Grading: Students are encouraged to maintain a minimum average of 80%.
-Students receive honors weighting for most ISA courses.
+Grading: Students are encouraged to maintain and supported in gaining an average of 80% in their academic course work.
+Students receive honors or advanced placement weighting for most ISA courses.
 Exceptions to the honors weighting are Spanish I and Algebra I.

-Opportunities: Students at the International School of the Americas are also provided with many instructional opportunities including multi-method teaching, small student-teacher ratios, access to the facilities of a large high school, co-curricular field trips, and co-curricular projects integrating multi-media technology.
-In addition, they have many opportunities for enrichment such as freedom to create clubs and organizations, interaction with the arts community in the greater San Antonio area, emphasis on multicultural activities, travel experiences, interaction with sister schools in Mexico, South Korea, Japan, and China, and corporate and university mentors.
+Opportunities: Students at the International School of the Americas are also provided with many instructional opportunities, including multi-method teaching, small student-teacher ratios, access to the facilities of a large high school, co-curricular field trips, and co-curricular projects integrating multi-media technology.
+In addition, students have many opportunities for enrichment, such as freedom to create clubs and organizations, interaction with the arts community in the greater San Antonio area, emphasis on multicultural activities, travel experiences, interaction with sister schools in South Korea, Japan, and Germany, and corporate and university mentors.
 They also have special graduation requirements including internships, community service, and personal portfolio and exhibition projects.